Search

 Resilience ratings – practical adaptation technology delivering positive systems impact

-Kate Cotter (Resilient Building Council)
+Kate Cotter (Resilient Building Council),

-3.30pm AFAC24 Closing Panel: Lived experience
+3.30pm AFAC24 Closing Panel: Lived experience: reflecting and celebrating

 3.30pm